ERGO-Code/HiGHS/README.md

-# HighsDocs.jl

 Documentation for [HiGHS](https://github.com/ERGO-Code/HiGHS)
+Branch highs-docs

 ## Editing the Docs

-To edit the documentation, edit the Markdown files in [docs/src](https://github.com/galabovaa/HighsDocs.jl) The new documentation files will be pushed to the [`gh-pages`](https://github.com/galabovaa/HighsDocs.jl/tree/gh-pages) branch in this repository
+To edit the documentation, checkout a branch and edit the Markdown files in [docs/src](https://github.com/galabovaa/HighsDocs.jl)

-## Building the docs

-With proper dependencies installed, run `GKSwstype=nul julia --project=docs/ docs/make.jl`.
+To build locally, call
+'''
+julia --project=. make.jl
+'''

+and the website is generated in the build/ folder.
+To check it out, load build/index.html in your browser.

+When you are happy with the changes, rename the build/ folder to docs/ and push the changes the highs-docs branch.
+Alternatively, if you have pending changes you wish to discuss with the team, please checkout a new branch and open a PR to branch highs-docs.

+The GH Page is generated from the docs/ folder of the highs-docs branch.